 November 28, 2018

 The TCs of the SVWP opened their classroom doors to share writing in action with their colleagues.
 SVWP’s Pineapple Day is an annual event where SVWP TCs spread effective writing practices throughout their buildings.

 The Pineapple is the symbol of hospitality and these teachers generously opened their doors and shared their practice.
 November 28 is Hawaii day (and where the pineapples grow!)

 Garland R. Quarles had the most TCs participating.
 A total of six teachers made writing the focus for the day.
 From left to right above, Teacher Consultants Teresa Cave, Amanda Estep, Robert Kilby, Heather Campbell, Danielle DeChristopher, and Tara Lockhart.

 A visitor (below left) chats with a writer.
 Kimberly Peterson, current SVWP Teacher Consultant (pictured at right), visits with more writers at Quarles.

 Choose our highly regarded EDUC 636/WRI636 Writing and Learning Across the Curriculum course for Professional Development around teaching writing and using writing as tool for learning in the content area.
 Available to all teachers, K-University, in any discipline.

-Consider a day of professional development which offers both choice and engagement for your teachers.
-We can bring our Teacher Consultants and Demonstration Lessons to your site.
+Consider a day or virtually-run week of professional development which offers both choice and engagement for your teachers.
+Our Teacher Consultants present engaging Demonstration Lessons tailored to your site.
 In keeping with the philosophy of the NWP, we do not offer single presentations to staff but provide a menu of choices so teachers can select what they need for their instructional purposes.